BadrChoubai/kubernetes-cc-capstone/README.md

 OpenTofu is an open-source fork of Terraform managed by the Linux Foundation.
-From the [Manifesto](https://opentofu.org/manifesto/), it was created in response to Hashicorp's decision to change the license on the Terraform source code from MPL (Mozilla Public License) to a non-open source license.
+From the [Manifesto](https://opentofu.org/manifesto/), it was created in response to Hashicorp's decision to change the license on the Terraform source code from MPL (Mozilla Public License) to s non-open source license.

 The maintainers of OpenTofu and its users believe that the license change ultimately harms the open-source community and the ecosystem that Terraform developed over the nine years leading up to the change.